Best practices and expectations for budget management

-> Academic advising centralized in the Dean’s office.
+> Academic advising is centralized in the Dean’s office.
 Provides academic advising for all undergraduate students in the college.

-> Academic personnel centralized in the Dean’s office with departments only managing appointments of academics.
+> Academic personnel is centralized in the Dean’s office with departments only managing appointments of academics.
 Alternatively, some units have the Dean’s Office academic personnel analyst review draft merit packages and advise the departments on corrections before they are officially moved forward for Dean’s office review.
 This has saved time for the faculty (who do not have to sign multiple times), the departments, and the Dean’s Office.

 > Facilities and safety services are centralized in a Facilities and Safety unit within the Dean’s office.
 This helps to standardize lab safety practices, coordinate with EH&S, and have a point of contact for Facilities Management and DCM.